-The Global Food Ethics and Policy Program serves to deepen Johns Hopkins collaborations and partnerships, convene experts and leaders to shape policy, and connect scholars and scientists to the societal players who are shaping the global food system.
+The Global Food Ethics and Policy Program serves to deepen Johns Hopkins research collaborations and partnerships working on vexing food ethics and policy challenges and connects scholars and scientists to the societal players who areshaping the global food system.

 The Global Challenge